-On March 31 and April 1, 2020, we also implemented, effective immediately, a workforce reduction resulting in termination of over 80 employees, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs and on May 4, 2020 and in July 2020, we implemented, effective immediately, additional workforce reductions resulting in the termination of approximately 50 employees per each reduction, respectively, in response to the current difficult market conditions primarily related to the COVID-19 pandemic, the recent fall in demand for, and the price of crude oil and reductions in customer capital spending plans.
-The reductions will result in the loss of longer-term employees, the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization.
+On March 31 and April 1, 2020, we also implemented, as of such date, a workforce reduction resulting in termination of over 80 employees, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs and on May 4, 2020 and in July 2020, we implemented, as of such date, additional workforce reductions resulting in the termination of approximately 50 employees per each reduction in response to the current difficult market conditions primarily related to the COVID-19 pandemic, the recent fall in demand for, and the price of, crude oil and reductions in customer capital spending plans.
+The reductions result in the loss of longer-term employees, institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization.
 These reductions, or others which may be caused by, but not limited to, the temporary inability of our workforce to work due to illness, quarantine, or government action, may negatively impact our operations.